Presidential Bank vs. Wells Fargo

 Strengths

-• Presidential Bank has a strong App Store rating of 4.8.
+• Presidential Bank has a solid BBB rating of A-.

 Potential Drawbacks